 Recording of a 90-minute premium CLE webinar with Q&A

 This CLE course will guide counsel on securing patent ownership to inventions created by employees or independent contractors.
 The panel will discuss essential provisions and strategies when structuring employee-assignment and contractor agreements.
 The presenters will discuss the implications for litigation when the assignment is not explicit and other pitfalls in structuring these agreements.

 - Employment contracts with patent inventors or contractors

 - Potential pitfalls when structuring assignments

-- Implications for litigation and recent court treatment
+- Implications for patent prosecution and litigation and recent court treatment

 - Best practices for ensuring ownership of employee-created inventions